JosiahThobejane/Java-MySQL-Dictionary/README.md

 # How To Setup Josionary.
 - You need to have the JDK 8+ installed.
-- Netbeans IDE 8+ installed
+- Just open the Project with your favourite IDE and run the Project :-)

-- MySQL Server: WAMP or XAMPP can do the trick :) .
+> If You Want To Use MySQL
 #### Creating A Database:
 - Create a new database and name it as you like.
 - Create a table in your database and name it `wordsdata`